rl1987/trickster.dev/tricksterblog/content/post/harvesting-emails-from-google-search-results.md

 engine to match on a combination of strings.

 We will be implementing email harvesting from social media profiles that can be found via Google.
+We won't be scraping social media portals, but we will be extracting email addresses from Google SERPs.
+This enables us to avoid the difficulties of social media scraping.

 One more thing to address is Google's rate-limiting on excessive searching.
 If we launch too many search engines in a short timeframe Google will start asking for captcha solutions, which we want